classgraph/classgraph/Zero-Bugs-Commitment.md

 request becomes forgotten or obsolete.
 This is the unfortunate state of the vast majority of bug reports across the entire open source ecosystem.

-*We pledge to always be as responsive as we can reasonably be to any bug report or request we receive, whether in our own bug tracker or the bug tracker of another project.*
+*We pledge to endeavor to be responsive to any bug report or request we receive, whether in our own bug tracker or the bug tracker of another project.*

 ## 4. We will be respectful and inclusive

-Open source bug trackers have long been used to complain about pet issues, and/or make demands that are not in line with the developers' priorities.
-Developers of a codebase have been known to push back against these demands by closing bugs as `#WONTFIX` without trying to understand the core issues, and without trying to find a compromise or solution.
-Maintainers have also been known to reject the earnest but halting efforts of new contributors.
+Open source bug trackers are full of pet complaints and bugs closed as `#WONTFIX`, without a significant attempt to understand core issues, or to find a solution or compromise.
+Some development communities have been known to reject earnest but halting efforts of new contributors.

-*We pledge to cultivate contributions and growth among our community by striving to always listen to the needs and requests of community members, by trying to find a good solution or middle ground when there is a disagreement, and by welcoming, encouraging, and helping users who offer contributions.*
+*We pledge to cultivate contributions and growth among our community by striving to always listen to the needs and requests of community members;
+by trying to find a good solution or middle ground when there is a disagreement;
+and by welcoming, encouraging, and helping users who offer contributions.*